SourceBox-LLC/FineFoundry/docs/user-guide/settings-tab.md

     - `coverage report -m`
   - All output is streamed live into a log view so you can see exactly what passed or failed.

+  This System Check is focused on **pytest and coverage**.
+Linting and type checking are handled separately (for example, in CI).

 - **Live log viewer**

   - Initially hidden and shown automatically when diagnostics start.